CharlotteLoiselDecesvre/Final_Project_BIGDATA/README.md

 ## Code

-The notebook file BIG_DATA_FinalProject.ipynb includes our code and in it, we train BigDL-DLlib and Spark-based image classification models for predicting Pneumonia from the dataset presented above.
+The notebook files Neural_Networks_X_Ray_Chest_V1.ipynb and Neural_Networks_X_Ray_Chest_V2.ipynb includes our codes.
+We tried to train BigDL-DLlib and Spark-based image classification models for predicting Pneumonia from the dataset presented above but we did not succeed it.
+For both codes, we had a size problem that we could not solve.